How you Learn

 Two school essays, written as part of your History course.

 All applicants are required to take the pre-interview written assessment for History at an authorised centre local to them (for a lot of applicants, this will be their school/college).
+You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is 15 October 2019.
 Please see the Admissions Assessments page on the University website for further details.